unstoppabledomains/resolution-service/README.md

 ETHEREUM_JSON_RPC_API_URL=https://infura.io # Address of a JSON RPC provider.
 This can be a public API (e.g. infura), or a local ethereum node with JSON RPC enabled
 ```
 This is the minimum required set of configurations for the service.
 Additional configuration options are listed in [Environment configuration options](README.md#environment-configuration-options).

 4. Setup postgres database.
    - Connect to a postgres instance using the psql console

 `psql --host=HOSTNAME --username=USERNAME`
    - Create the `resolution_service` database

 `createdb resolution_service`
    - *Optional*: load synchronization snapshot data

 `TODO`

 5. Launch the service

 `docker run -d --env-file service.env resolution-service`

 ## Running the service

 Once the service is started, it will perform initial syncronization with the blockchain networks.
 It may take ***several*** hours for a full synchronization.
 To speed up the process, you can use a snapshot of the database provided by Unstoppable domains.
-During the initial syncronization the data that is returned by the API is outdated and the API may not work reliably.
+During the initial syncronization the API may not work reliably.
 The status of synchronization can be checked using the `/status` endpoint.
+After the synchronization is complete, the service API endpoints can be accessed normally.
-Once the synchronization is complete, the service API endpoints can be accessed normally.
-The service outputs logs to `stdout` so the log output can be displayed using the `docker logs` command.
 Note that the service is stateless, so the container doesn't need any persistent storage.
 All data is stored in the database.

 ### Environment configuration options
 Option | Default value | Description